gilzoide/godot-lua-pluginscript/README.md

   compiling the engine from scratch
 - Be able to seamlessly communicate with any other language supported by Godot, like GDScript, Visual Script and C#, in an idiomatic way
-- Simple script definition interface that doesn't need `require`ing anything, with an empty file being a valid script
+- Simple script description interface that doesn't need `require`ing anything
 - Support for Lua 5.1+ and LuaJIT
 - Have a simple build process, where anyone with the cloned source code and installed build system + toolchain can build the project in a single step